When you pay monthly EMIs, using UPI is like second nature. But what if you reach the transaction limit and the payment fails?

 To ensure security and frictionless payments, here's how you can check your transaction limits, change your PIN, request a higher limit, and monitor transactions.

-Contact your bank and request a higher UPI transaction limit.
+Contact your bank and request a higher transaction limit.
 Follow all the verification steps, and if the bank deems it fit, you will get an increase.

 Note: You cannot get an increase beyond the limits set by the NPCI.